Valdiq/Spring_Boot_Project_Manager/README.md

 This project I have created for educational purposes to practice and upgrade my skills in Spring Framework, and web development.

+During development, I have learn:

+    How to develop a basic CRUD and To-Do application with Spring Boot How to use Thymeleaf as a server-side template engine How to develop authentication and registration system with Spring Boot and Hibernate How to handle user input validation and error messages

+Improved my:

+    Skill to work with relational databases using Hibernate (especially with Many-to-Many relations) Understanding of the architecture of web application Gained experience with each technology that was used